ylhyra/ylhyra_content/not_data/content/course/Course/A1/About_Icelandic.md

 ---

 ==About Icelandic==
-<Image src="Iceland (orthographic projection).svg" position="left" caption="The neighbors of Iceland are:
+<Image src="Iceland (orthographic projection).svg" position="right" caption="The neighbors of Iceland are:
 <ul>
 <li>[[w:Greenland|Greenland]] to the left</li>
 <li>[[w:Norway|Norway]] to the right